 - Amazon observes damage during shipment to the customer

-Keystone Package Testing provides vendors with the testing to certify their products to receive the benefits of Amazon’s SIOC status.
+Keystone Package Testing, an Amazon Package Certification Lab, provides vendors with the testing to certify their products to receive the benefits of Amazon’s SIOC status.
 With significant package testing knowledge, globally-recognized accreditation, short lead times and affordable prices, Keystone Package Testing is the best Amazon transit testing lab partner.

 |Sequence Number||Test Category||Test Type||Test Level||Remarks|